What Grade 9 actually means

 Precise scientific language

-Grade 9 answers use the correct scientific term every time, without error.
-“The enzyme active site changes shape” (Grade 5–6) becomes “the enzyme undergoes a conformational change, denaturing the active site so the substrate can no longer bind” (Grade 8–9).
-The additional precision is not padding — it demonstrates understanding of mechanism, which is what higher-mark questions reward.
+Grade 9 answers use the correct scientific term every time, without slipping.
+"The enzyme active site changes shape" (Grade 5-6) becomes "the enzyme undergoes a conformational change, denaturing the active site so the substrate can no longer bind" (Grade 8-9).
+That extra precision isn't padding.
+It shows you understand the mechanism, which is exactly what higher-mark questions are checking for.

 Mechanism, not description

 Lower-grade answers describe what happens.
 Grade 9 answers explain why it happens at the molecular or cellular level.
-For example, explaining osmosis at Grade 5 means saying “water moves from a high to low concentration.”
-At Grade 9, it means explaining water potential gradients, the movement of water molecules by diffusion through a partially permeable membrane, and the effect of solute concentration on water potential.
+Explaining osmosis at Grade 5 means saying "water moves from a high to low concentration."
+At Grade 9, it means explaining water potential gradients, the movement of water molecules by diffusion through a partially permeable membrane, and how solute concentration affects water potential.

 Application to unfamiliar contexts

-AQA includes questions that present data or scenarios students have not seen before and ask them to apply their biological understanding.
-Grade 9 students approach these by identifying which biological principle is being tested and applying it correctly to the new context.
-Students who can only recall memorised examples struggle here — students who understand the underlying principle can transfer it.
+AQA likes to throw in data or scenarios students haven't seen before and ask them to apply their biological understanding on the spot.
+Grade 9 students handle these by working out which biological principle is actually being tested, then applying it correctly to the new context.
+Students who can only recall memorised examples get stuck here.
+Students who understand the underlying principle can transfer it.

 Extended writing quality

-For 6-mark questions, Grade 9 answers are coherent, sequenced, and complete.
-They cover all the key steps without prompting, use correct vocabulary throughout, and demonstrate understanding of sequence and cause — not just a list of correct facts.
+For 6-mark questions, Grade 9 answers are coherent, sequenced and complete.
+They cover every key step without prompting, use correct vocabulary throughout, and show real understanding of sequence and cause, not just a list of correct facts stapled together.

 The revision strategy that makes the difference